 Ok, these were 14 fantastic ways that can bring your freelance business high-paying clients.
 Now it’s your turn: Pick 3 of the mentioned methods that you think work best for your service.
 Give your everything with those 3 methods to acquire new clients within the next 14 days.
 I’m sure you will be surprised what those 2 weeks can do for your business connections.

-Do you have any more ideas how to get more clients?
+Do you have any more ideas on how to get more clients?
 Let me know in the comment section below!